rwang23/Technical-Book/TechnicalQuestions/JavaQuestions.md

 [Java Begin Book](http://tutorials.jenkov.com/)

+####OOP
+What is Object Oriented Programming and System (OOPS)?
+The Object Oriented Programming (OOP) is a programming model where programs are organized around object and data rather than action and logic.

 ####What is polymorphism
 - Polymorphism is the ability of an object to take on many forms.
 The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.